Obama Takes Sly Digs At Trump In Montreal Speech

 "... it can seem like the international order we have created is constantly being tested.''

-The former president, who was on his first visit to Canada since leaving office, also seemed to take a dig at Trump when he discussed the current age of instant information.
+Obama, who was on his first visit to Canada since leaving office, seemed to take a dig at Trump when he discussed the current age of instant information.

 "Where TV and Twitter can feed us a steady stream of bad news and sometimes fake news, it can seem like the international order we have created is constantly being tested and the centre may not hold,'' he said.